 It is the goal of the Raytown C-2 School District to provide a safe environment for students.
 The district recognizes that rules regarding the dismissal of students are a necessary part of the district's safety program.
 District administrators will publicize this policy to parents and create procedures regarding the dismissal of students.
-The district uses a visitor management system to scan visitors.
-Visitors are required to produce a scannable photo ID to complete this process.
-Sign in and out when entering and exiting the building.
+District requires individuals entering school sites to present for purpose of background check a state issued identification (i.e. driver's license).